morrownr/8821cu-20210916/README.md

 ### Compatible CPU Architectures

-- x86, i686
+- x86, i386, i686
 - x86-64, amd64
 - armv6l, armv7l (arm)
 - aarch64 (arm64)

+Note: Additional CPU architectures may work but I currently only have the hardware to test the above.

 ### Compatible Kernels

 - Kernels: 4.19 - 5.11 (Realtek)
-- Kernels: 5.12 - 6.5  (community support)
+- Kernels: 5.12 - 6.6  (community support)

 ### Tested Compilers

-- gcc 10, 11 and 12
+- gcc 10, 11, 12 and 13

 ### Tested Linux Distributions

 Note: The information in this section depends largely on user reports which can be provided via PR or message in Issues.

 - [Arch Linux](https://www.archlinux.org) (kernels 5.4 and 5.11)